 Review of MS Karnika

-Launched in 1990 as Crown Princess, MS Karnika cruise ship was part of P&O Australia's fleet (as "Pacific Jewel") between 2009-2019.
-In 2019, the liner left the PandO fleet, with its final cruise departing from Melbourne on February 24.
+The 1990-built (as Crown Princess) cruise ship MS Karnika was part of P&O Australia's fleet (as "Pacific Jewel") between 2009-2019.
+In 2019, the liner left the P&O AU fleet, with its final cruise departing from Melbourne on February 24.

 History - construction and ownership

-The 1950-passenger ship Pacific Jewel used to be part of the German-based AIDA Cruises and the now-defunct Ocean Village Holidays company, before joining P&O Australia fleet in 2009.
+Before Jalesh Cruises India, the liner's previous operator was P&O Australia - a subsidiary company fully owned by Carnival Corporation.
+The 1950-passenger ship Pacific Jewel used to be part also of the Carnival's German-based AIDA Cruises (as AIDAblu) and Ocean Village Holidays (now-defunct company), before joining P&O Australia in 2009.
 The "dolphin-like" ship was designed by Italian Renzo Piano.
-Jewel's sister ship is Pacific Dawn.
+Its sistership is Pacific Dawn.